Best practices for selecting and ordering Workflows when creating Table Reports

 If all the data you believe should be displayed is not visible, review Records in Secondary Workflows to ensure all necessary data has been completed.

-Select that Workflow as the Primary Workflow.
+- Select the Workflow in which key data resides as the Primary Workflow.